 Make sure the lawn mower air filter is clean.
 If it is dirty and oily then replace it.
 If it just dirty, shake it and knock out some of the dust.
 This may solve your problem; however I would still recommend replacing it.

 First turn off the fuel line.
 Disassembling and cleaning the carburetor is not as bad as you may think.
 Usually there is a nut on the underside of the carburetor.
 Remove this and pull the bottom portion of the carburetor off.
 Clean the inside of this lower portion of the carburetor and then make sure the float valve moves up and down freely.
 The float valve is a plastic object about 1.5 inches in diameter that hangs down when you remove the lower portion of the carburetor.

 Reconnect the lower portion of the carburetor and turn on the fuel line again.

 Try restarting the lawnmower.
 If it still does not work after performing all of these procedures, then take it to a repair shop.
 However, from personal experience these procedures usually solve the problem.

 Finally, make sure you sharpen the blade.
-This will ensure you minimize the torque on the engine while cutting the grass.
-Not to mention, your lawn will get a more even cut.
+This will ensure you minimise the torque on the engine while cutting the grass.
+Properly sharpened lawnmower blades gives your lawn a clean and even cut.